Applied Liberation PsychologyTM

 Liberation as a Trainable Skill

-Coming from a background in competitive athletics, I’ve never believed change is about magic—it’s about repetition, technique, and focused energy.
+Coming from a background in competitive athletics and a decade of Buddhist practice, I’ve never believed change is about magic—it’s about repetition, technique, and focusing energy.

-*Applied* liberation psychology treats healing the same way.
+Applied Liberation PsychologyTM treats healing the same way.
 You don’t need to be a monk, a therapist, or a rocket scientist to do this work.

-You just need to practice—strategically and consistently—until your nervous system starts telling a new story.
+You just need to practice—strategically and consistently—until your system starts telling a new story, inwardly and outwardly.

 What This Looks Like in Practice